-The execution command is ./synccalc .
+The execution command is ./synccalc\ .
 All other subcommands and syntax are the same as for PC.
-Once again the data and output files are in ASCII text and so the extension .txt is helpful in keeping things straight and also ensure that the proper program (a text editor) will automatically open them when you click on them from a Finder window.
-When the computation is finished and the output file is created, SyncCalc returns the command prompt.
+Once again the data and output files are text and so the extension .txt is helpful in keeping things straight and also ensure that the proper program (a text editor) will automatically open them when you click on them from a Finder window.
+When the computation is finished and the output file is created (beware - it will overwrite the file if it exists), and SyncCalc returns the command prompt.